Skip to content Skip to footer

 Restoring proper ride height is often necessary before final alignment adjustments can be performed.

-Shock Absorber Restoration Cost
+Shock Absorber Replacement or Rebuilding Cost

 Shock absorbers help control suspension movement and improve ride comfort.